pnp/List-Formatting/column-samples/picture-roundimage-format/README.md

-# Display a picture column as a circle
+# Display a Picture Column in a Circle

 ## Summary
 This sample applies styles to a parent `div` element and a child `img` element to show a picture column in a circle.